Bach Aria Group

 The Bach Aria Group is an ensemble of vocal and instrumental musicians that was created in 1946 by William H. Scheide in New York City to perform the works of J. S. Bach.

+The Bach Aria Group was a classical music ensemble that specialized in performing the music of Johann Sebastian Bach and other Baroque composers.
+The group was founded in 1946 by the American violinist and conductor, Robert Lawrence.

+The Bach Aria Group was known for its elegant and refined performances, which featured a unique blend of instrumental and vocal music.
+The group's repertoire included Bach's solo cantatas, orchestral suites, and chamber music, as well as works by other composers such as Handel, Telemann, and Vivaldi.

+During its active years, the Bach Aria Group toured extensively throughout the United States and Europe, and released several critically acclaimed recordings.
+Although the group is no longer active today, its legacy continues to inspire and influence classical music performers and audiences around the world.

 Founding period, 1946-1980

 The American Bach scholar William H. Scheide brought together a group of New York musicians in 1946 to perform arias from Bach's cantatas and other works.
 Besides setting the artistic goals and policies, Scheide also helped fund the group, making up for any financial deficits from his own resources.

 The five original singers were sopranos Ellen Osborn and Jean Carlton, alto Margaret Tobias, tenor Robert Harmon, and bass-baritone Norman Farrow.
 The five instrumentalists who accompanied them were violinist Maurice Welk, oboist Robert Bloom, flutist Julius Baker, 'cellist David Soyer, and keyboard player Sergius Kagen.

 Over the years there were changes in personnel: cellist Bernard Greenhouse replaced David Soyer, and keyboard players Erich Itor Kahn and Paul Ulanowsky came after Sergius Kagen.
 Several important singers were later guests or regular members, including Jennie Tourel, Lois Marshall, Richard Lewis, Mack Harrell, Jan Peerce, Eileen Farrell, and Maureen Forrester.

 The ensemble made its Carnegie Hall debut in 1948, and made regular concert tours beginning in the 1950s.
 They also performed with many important orchestras as a solo group in the larger works of Bach, especially his Passions.
 They also made many recordings at that time.